Jesssullivan/ChapelTests/ChapelTesting-Python3/README.md

 chpl ../FileChecking-with-Chapel/FileCheck.chpl

-python3 Timer.py
+python3 Timer_FileCheck.py
 ```

-# Timer.py will loop a script and find the average time it takes to complete, with and without an additional argument.
+# Timer_FileCheck.py will loop a script and find the average time it takes to complete, with and without an additional argument.

+THE TIMES WILL BE ESSENTIALLY IDENTICAL.

+# Use Timer_PURE_Serial.py to see the default - findfiles(dir, recursive=true) - method used to generate the masterDom, from which dupes are evaluated.

 The idea is to evaluate a "--flag" -in this case, Serial or Parallel in FileCheck.chpl- to see of there are time benefits to parallel processing.
 In this case, there really are not any, because that program relies mostly on disk speed.